chinazaaa/groupfund-backend/PAYMENT_AUTOMATION_PLAN.md

 - Step 3: Update wallet/account details (requires password + OTP verification)
 - Body: { password_verification_token, otp, account_name, bank_name, account_number, ... }
 - Verify password token and OTP before proceeding
+- **Bank details removal check**: If removing bank details (setting to null/empty), check if user is in any active groups
+  - If in active groups: Return error 400 "Cannot remove bank details.
+You must leave all groups first.
+You are currently a member of [X] group(s)."
+  - If not in any groups: Allow removal
+- **Always allow UPDATE/EDIT**: Users can update/edit bank details (change bank name, account number, etc.) - only removal is blocked
 - Updates bank account details for withdrawals

 GET /api/users/wallet